Oceans, represent 99% of living space on planet earth. They can be both frightening and soothing, but they are always are majestic and fascinating,

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Oceans: Heat, Oxygen and Food for Life on Earth
+Please use the Social Network links just below to share this information from The Explanation, Oceans: Heat, Oxygen and Food for Life on Earth